Decadent chocolate Pecan pie is made with a homemade pie crust and is filled with chocolate-y goodness and crunchy pecans.

 CHILL.
 Cool for several hours or chill.
 Pie will set up as it cools.

 Tips + Storing Info

-It is totally possible to make this with cocoa powder instead of chocolate chips.
+- It is totally possible to make this with cocoa powder instead of chocolate chips.
 The only thing that would change would be the possible addition of corn syrup.
 Corn syrup gives close to the same consistency of melted chocolate.
-So the addition of corn syrup with cocoa powder would be a good switch out if you don’t have chocolate chips.
 I would suggest using ⅔ cup dark corn syrup and ¼ cup cocoa powder.

-If the top of the pie or the crust is getting too brown you can tent the pie with foil.
+- If the top of the pie or the crust is getting too brown while baking, you can tent the pie with foil.

 STORE the pie at room temperature or in the fridge for 3-4 days.
 We prefer how it tastes after being stored in the fridge.
 Yep!
 You can totally FREEZE pecan pie.
 If you wrap it tightly in foil it will be great for about 2 months, it is suggested that you use it in that time period.

 - Coconut Cream Pie

 - Preheat oven to 325°

 - Melt the butter and chocolate in the microwave at half power, stirring every 30 seconds till smooth.

 - Whisk in the sugar, brown sugar, and salt till mixture is well combined.
 Add the eggs and vanilla and whisk till smooth.